Coolabah Capital Investments (CCI) is founded by Joye & Harvey.

 CCI’s unique analytical and quantitative capabilities are recognised in Australia and overseas as the basis for unusually high win ratios and prescient projections.
 CCI’s leadership is often called on to advise government on complex economic policy formulation.
 CCI’s chief investment officer co-developed the ideas for the Australian government to invest in the residential mortgage-backed securities (RMBS) market during the global financial crisis and more recently the SME asset-backed securities (ABS) market.
 In 2018 CCI developed the world’s first hedonic index of RMBS default rates.
 In 2020 CCI formulated unique COVID-19 forecasting models that correctly predicted the early April 2020 peak in the first COVID-19 waves in Australia, Europe and the US months ahead of epidemiologists’ estimates.

 CCI defines active strategies as those that seek to identify assets that are cheap relative to rigorous quantitative assessments of fair value and which have a high likelihood of converging back to fair value and thus furnishing superior risk-adjusted returns.

-CCI believes that there is a significant role for liquid, low duration active credit exposures to play in both individual and institutional portfolios, especially in a world where interest rates are very low and duration risks are elevated.
+CCI believes that there is a significant role for liquid, low duration active credit alpha exposures to play in both individual and institutional portfolios, especially in a world where interest rates are very low and duration risks are unusually elevated.

 CCI’s institutional funds management team encompasses 40 executives, including 11 portfolio managers and traders, 13 analysts, and a large number of finance, risk, operations, and product staff across CCI’s Sydney, London and Melbourne offices.